NebraLtd/Helium-Guides/docs/handy-guides/troubleshooting.md

 Open the hotspot and make sure the compute module and LoRa concentrator are inserted fully.

-If the issue, still persist. keep connect the devcie with internet and power, then please conact customer support and share the device details.
+If the issue still persists, keep the device connected with internet and power, then please contact customer support and share the device details.

 ### Blue LED inside ON  all the time.